 It is undoubtedly difficult to raise children after a divorce, but if you are both open to cooperating and rebuilding trust, you can become more effective co-parents.

-Discuss the Details of Your Family Law Case with a Knowledgeable Attorney Today!
+Discuss Your Case with a Knowledgeable Attorney Today!

 If you recently got a divorce and share children with your former spouse, you may still encounter some obstacles in the aftermath.
 At Orshan, Spann & Fernandez-Mesa, Family Law Attorneys, our team can provide the compassionate legal support you need to navigate these sensitive legal matters.